Zishan87/Report/README.md

 Step 1: Reading date constraint from user (Writing GET API with query string)

-Step 2: As per date intervals for each date interval, I retrieved records from table and created corresponding dataframe using 'pandas' library.
-As we have two date interval so we have two dataframe.
+Step 2: As per date intervals , I retrieved records from table and created corresponding dataframe using 'pandas' library.
-(For now I used only one dataframe to show the report)

-Step 3: Vertically we have to merge these two dataframe in a single dataframe (Probably using pivoting or some other technique)

-Step 4: Using 'numpy' library we will do all report level aggregation(sum, mean, count, variance etc) as per business.
+Step 3: Using Pivoting rearranged the dataframe for comparative analysis.

+Step 4: Added some more series to dataframe to calculate measures of analysis.

 Step 5: To render the report in the webpage.
-(For now I am showing the json output)

         a) I have created a GET API
            http://localhost:5000/api/v1/innroad/report?date1=2018-01-08&date2=2018-03-08&oldDate1=2017-01-08&oldDate2=2017-03-08

-        b) We can use HTML template (pace_report.html) to render report.
+        b) By using HTML template (pace_report.html) with the help of 'jinja2' package, I am sinking report to render.

-        c) We can use 'jinja2' package to embed dataframe report to HTML template

-        d) We can also provide the appropriate styles to the template
+        c) Using Javascript o call the API rom browser.

+        d) I have also provided download buttons to download as an excel or pdf report.

 Step 6: To download the report in Excel format